-01.01 To inspect for readiness of the plant in particular with respect to 10 CFR 20, based on the licensee’s programs for external exposure occupational controls and personal dosimetry.
+01.01 To inspect for readiness of the plant in particular with respect to Title 10 of the Code of Federal Regulations (10 CFR) Part 20, Standards for Protection against Radiation, based on the licensee’s programs for external exposure occupational controls and personal dosimetry.

 01.02 To determine whether the programs for occupational external exposure controls and personal dosimetry meet the program objectives, including normal operation and under accident conditions.
 This inspection procedure focuses on the program’s readiness for use by plant personnel, and effects on the developed program.
 For program elements where an issue arises directly related to emergency preparedness (EP), the applicable EP inspection procedure should be referred to for follow-up.